WanderWise Wandering Tech Guide

 • Why It’s Suggested at All Stages

-At the Early Signs stage, a doorbell camera is often enough to provide insight and alert you if your loved one leaves the house unexpectedly.
-It’s discreet, familiar, and easy to use.
+At the Early Signs stage, a doorbell camera is often enough to provide insight and alert you if your loved one leaves unexpectedly.
+As wandering risk increases, consider adding indoor cameras in high-risk areas like near exits or hallways.

 🗣️ Voice-Activated Assistants (Recommended for All Stages)